SvitlanaShepitsena/svet-newspaper-material/app/bower_components/ui-bootstrap/src/modal/docs/readme.md

 * `$dismiss(reason)`

 Those methods make it easy to close a modal window without a need to create a dedicated controller.

+Finally, a `modal.closing` event is broadcast to the modal scope before the modal closes.
+If the listener calls preventDefault on the event, then the modal will remain open.
+The $close and $dismiss methods return true if the event was allowed.
+The event itself includes a parameter for the result/reason and a boolean parameter that indicates whether the modal is being closed (true) or dismissed.